mtamme/promises/README.md

 # promises

-A simple nonblocking promise implementation with pipelining support.
+A nonblocking promise implementation with pipelining support.

 # Copyright